Asymmetry of v4 segments of vertebrates. Hypoplasia of the intracranial v4 segment of the right vertebral artery: MRI signs, consequences

 Guest

-Commenting on an MRI without a clinic is not grateful.
-I think you were sent for research by a doctor? so you need to ask him if he found what he was looking for.
+Commenting on MRI without a clinic is not grateful.
+I think your doctor sent you for research?
+So you need to ask him if he found what he was looking for.

 Post date: 05.10.2011 19:48